unstoppabledomains/docs/src/managing-domains/meta-transactions.md

-# Meta transactions
+# Delegating Transactions

-Most `Registry` and `Resolver` methods have meta-transaction support.
+Most `Registry` and `Resolver` methods have meta-transaction support, which allows you to delegate transactions to another party.
 Generally, meta-transactions allow users to sign messages to control their domains that are then submitted to the registry by a different party.
 This enables Unstoppable to submit transactions on behalf of users so that the user can still manage their domains in a self-custodial capacity without any gas.

 Meta-transactions work by having users sign function calls along with a nonce.
 They then send that signed function call over to a different party.
 That party calls the meta-transaction-enabled function on the `Registry` or `Resolver`.
 For most management methods, there is a method with meta-transaction support that has a `For` suffix at the end.
 The meta-transaction method then checks the permission for a domain against the address recovered from the signed message sent to the function, unlike the base method that checks it against the submitter of the transaction e.g. `msg.sender`.